Preran08/NYC_Airbnb/README.md

-Output:

     g.
 Distribution of ROOM_AVAILIBILITY and minimum number if nights:
 We can also have a plot that can help us understand what’s the minimum number of durations that one can get.
 We can plot the MINIMUM_NIGHTS using DISTPLOT ().
 This function plots the histogram with a line over it.

-Output:

-Below graph tells us that most of the listings offer between 1 to 5 days of minimum booking.
+The graph tells us that most of the listings offer between 1 to 5 days of minimum booking.
 There are also some of the listings which offer minimum of 30 days of stay which also help us understand that some of the listings are looking for people to stay on a monthly basis.
 Here we have considered a limit as 30, just to showcase the trend.